aldi-ms/RLG.r3_CANASUViGHi/README.md

 In order to build the project, unzip the folder "tiles/" in the project folder "Content/".

-Unless otherwise noted the source files are under the GNU GENERAL PUBLIC LICENSE, Version 3 (a copy of which is provided in the project, see LICENSE.txt).
+Unless otherwise noted the source files are under the GNU GENERAL PUBLIC LICENSE, Version 3 (a copy of which is provided in the project, see COPYING.txt).